 Procedure Reference 1 Make sure that IMS Server 8.0.1 is installed and it works.
 2 Before you begin the upgrade: 1.
 Stop the IMS Server 8.0.1.
-2. In the Windows Services Management Console, set the IMS Server 8.0.1 Windows server service Startup type to Manual .
+2. In the Windows Services Management Console, set the IMS Server 8.0.1 Windows server service Startup type to Manual.
 3 Back up the IMS Server and its database.
-"Backing up the database in DB2 9.7" on Back up your IMS Server 8.0.1 installation folder. page 171 Back up the IMS Server database.
+Back up your IMS Server 8.0.1 installation folder.
+Back up the IMS Server database.
 Note: To back up other supported databases, see your database documentation.
+"Backing up the database in DB2 10.1" on page 139 "Backing up the database in DB2 10.5" on page 140

-- 4 Prepare the WebSphere Application Server: - For WebSphere Application Server Version 7.0: - Install WebSphere Application Server. - Install the WebSphere Update Installer. - Install the WebSphere Application Server fix pack. - Install the WebSphere Application Server SDK.
+Procedure Reference 4 Prepare the WebSphere Application Server: For WebSphere Application Server Version 8.5.5: Install the IBM Installation Manager.
+Install WebSphere Application Server.
+For the supported WebSphere Application Server versions, see "Hardware and software requirements" in the IBM Security Access Manager for Enterprise Single Sign-On Planning and Deployment Guide .
+Note: Ensure that you are using WebSphere Application Server Version 8.5.5 with the latest fix pack.
+For sample instructions, see the following topics: "Installing the IBM Installation Manager" on page 15 "Installing WebSphere Application Server, Version 8.5.5" on page 16 WebSphere Application Server Version 8.5.5 product documentation Important: This guide provides instructions about preparing the WebSphere Application Server for the IMS Server.

-Note: Use WebSphere Application Server Version 7.0 fix pack 29 or later.

-- For WebSphere Application Server Version 8.5:

-- Install the IBM Installation Manager.

-- Install WebSphere Application Server.

-Note: Ensure that you are using WebSphere Application Server Version 8.5 fix pack 2.

-Reference

-For the supported WebSphere Application Server versions, see "Hardware and software requirements" in the IBM Security Access Manager for Enterprise Single Sign-On Planning and Deployment Guide.

-For sample instructions, see the following topics:

-- "Installing WebSphere Application Server, Version 7.0" on page 22 - "Installing the WebSphere Update Installer" on page 23 - "Installing WebSphere Application Server, Version 7.0 fix packs" on page 24 - "Installing the IBM Installation Manager" on page 19 - "Installing WebSphere Application Server, Version 8.5" on page 20 http://publib.boulder.ibm.com/ infocenter/wasinfo/v7r0/index.jsp

-WebSphere Application Server documentation:

-Important: This guide provides instructions about preparing the WebSphere Application Server for the IMS Server.
 For detailed and up-to-date installation instructions, see the WebSphere Application Server documentation.

-Procedure Reference 5 Prepare the IBM HTTP Server: Install the IBM HTTP Server fix pack by using the WebSphere Update Installer.
-(Only applicable to IBM HTTP Server Version 7.0.)
+5 Prepare the IBM HTTP Server: Install the IBM HTTP Server.
 Install the IBM HTTP Server Plug-in and SDK.
 For the supported IBM HTTP Server versions, see "Hardware and software requirements" in the IBM Security Access Manager for Enterprise Single Sign-On Planning and Deployment Guide.
-For sample instructions, see the following topics: • "Installing the IBM HTTP Server Version 7.0" on page 28 • "Installing the IBM HTTP Server Version 7.0 fix packs" on page 30 • "Installing the IBM HTTP Server Version 8.5" on page 26 IBM HTTP Server documentation: • http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=/com.ibm.websphere.ihs.doc/info/ihs/ihs/tihs_installihs.html Important: This guide provides instructions about preparing the IBM HTTP Server.
+For sample instructions, see the following topics: "Installing the IBM HTTP Server Version 8.5.5" on page 18 IBM HTTP Server, Version 8.5.5 product documentation Important: This guide provides instructions about preparing the IBM HTTP Server.
 For detailed and up-to-date installation instructions, see the IBM HTTP Server documentation.
 6 Create the WebSphere Application Server deployment manager profile.
 Start the WebSphere Application Server deployment manager.
 Create custom node profiles.
-"Creating network deployment profiles (Profile Management Tool)" on page 68 "Starting the WebSphere Application Server on Windows" on page 176 7 Configure the WebSphere Application Server for a cluster.
-"Defining a cluster" on page 76 8 Configure the WebSphere Application Server: Configure the Java heap size for the deployment manager.
-Configure the Java heap size for the WebSphere Application Server.
-Repeat this task for each server.
-For SSL directory server connections, add the SSL certificate to WebSphere Application Server.
-For sample instructions, see the following topics: • "Configuring the heap size for the deployment manager" on page 77 • "Configuring the heap size for the application server" on page 46 • "Adding the directory server SSL certificate to WebSphere Application Server" on page 191 WebSphere Application Server documentation: • http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp
+"Creating network deployment profiles (Profile Management Tool)" on page 49 "Starting the WebSphere Application Server on Windows" on page 144 7 Configure the WebSphere Application Server for a cluster.
+"Defining a cluster" on page 53